exasol/pytest-plugins/pytest-saas/README.md

 * in the context of a project with short tag `SAPYPI`
 * by a user with login name starting with `run`

 Please note that Exasol SaaS limits the length of database names to 10 characters only.
-So pytest-saas plugin will shorten the constructed name to 10 characters max.
+So pytest-exasol-saas plugin will shorten the constructed name to 10 characters max.

 If running your tests on a server for Continuous Integration (CI) then the name of the user might be not very expressive.